Some Personal Information

 My interests in mathematics include geometry, the history of mathematics, number theory and applications of mathematics to genetics.
 I enjoy messing around with computers and often wonder if I would have ever graduated if computers were available when I was an undergraduate.

 In the late 1960s, I wrote a book on Finite Mathematics.
 It was done the old fashioned way with pad of paper, pencil and typewriter.
-I wish I had the energy to write a book now using the computer software we currently have available.
-Of course, the project might never get finished because of all the "tinkering" one can do trying to make things look the way you want.
+Now I do all my writing on the computer using the LaTeX document preparing system, which makes writing much easier.

 I think it's time to return to my home page.